We’re currently in post-production. Please stay tuned for updates.

 Ben Blum-Smith

-A Mathematician-in-Residence at the Bridge to Enter Advanced Mathematics, Blum-Smith is also Part-Time Faculty at The New School, and a Visiting Academic at the NYU Center for Data Science (CDS).
-He received his PhD from the Courant Institute of Mathematical Sciences and is a founding organizer of the Math and Democracy Seminar at the CDS.
+A Mathematician-in-Residence at the Bridge to Enter Advanced Mathematics, Blum-Smith is also a Postdoctoral Fellow in the Department of Applied Mathematics and Statistics at the Johns Hopkins Whiting School of Engineering and a Visiting Academic at the NYU Center for Data Science (CDS).

 Erika Bullock

-An Assistant Professor of Mathematics Education and Curriculum Studies at the University of Wisconsin-Madison, her research agenda consists of two key segments: conceptualizing urban mathematics education and historicizing issues in mathematics education.
+An Associate Professor of Mathematics Education and Curriculum Studies at the University of Wisconsin-Madison, her research agenda consists of two key segments: conceptualizing urban mathematics education and historicizing issues in mathematics education.

 Dr. Eugenia Cheng